 View from my window:

 This airplane was fitted with Gol Online, Gol's Wi-Fi network which have access to GoGo Entertainment, Gol's entertainment portal which includes Movies and TV series, and it doesn't have a flight map yet.
 I didn't used it.
 For a 2 hours flight, looking through the window was enough for me.
-This panmphlet explained it.
+This flier explained it.

 Amaszonas Paraguay CRJ-200.
-Amaszonas Paraguay is the paraguayan subsidiary of Amaszonas, a bolivian regional airline.
+Amaszonas Paraguay is the Paraguayan subsidiary of Amaszonas, a Bolivian regional airline.
 It operates domestic flights to Ciudad del Este (AGT) and also international flights to Montevideo (MVD), Iquique (IQQ), and seasonal flights to Florianópolis (FLN), and Punta del Este (PDP).